systemd/mkosi/mkosi/resources/mkosi.md

 : Similar to `shell`, but boots the image using `systemd-nspawn`.
-An optional command line may be specified after the `boot` verb, which can contain extra nspawn options as well as arguments which are passed as the "kernel command line" to the init system in the image.
+An optional command line may be specified after the `boot` verb, which can contain extra nspawn options as well as arguments which are passed as the *kernel command line* to the init system in the image.

 `qemu`